10 Day Summer Self Drive Tour of the Complete Ring Road with a Taste of the Central Highlands

-The first option, driving to Landmannalaugar, is only available to those who have chosen to rent a 4x4 vehicle for their journey and are confident drivers, since you’ll be driving in the highlands yourself.
-Please note that the route does involves some river crossings so it’s important that you are a competent driver.
+The first option, driving to Landmannalaugar, is only available to those who have chosen to rent a 4x4 vehicle for their journey and are experienced, outdoor drivers.
+Please note that the route does involve some river crossings, so it's important that you are a competent driver.

 The second option is to take a Super Jeep tour into Landmannalaugar ("The Pools of the People") for a short hike.
 You will see firsthand the colorful rhyolite hillsides of Landmannalaugar, the blue, purple, and green shades glistening from their slopes, as well as the spiraling hiking trails and lush vegetation.
 You'll still be able to explore the magnificent highlands on foot by yourself, but the pressure of driving will be taken out of the equation.

 The fourth option is a super jeep tour to the hiker's paradise of Thorsmork.
 It is one of Iceland's most beautiful valleys, nestled between three surrounding glaciers.
 There, you will travel past stunning rivers and magnificent waterfalls through dramatic canyons and areas of verdant vegetation while the glaciers watch over you.
 You'll meet your tour guide in the Hella and Hvolsvollur region.

 After your day of highland adventure, you will travel back to your overnight accommodation at Hella or Hvolsvollur.

 The fourth day of your holiday will be spent sightseeing along the picturesque South Coast of Iceland.
-The South Coast is very much considered to be one of the most beautiful regions in the country, an area of rugged coastlines, glistening waterfalls and green farmlands.
+The South Coast is considered one of the most beautiful regions in the country, an area of rugged coastlines, glistening waterfalls, and green farmlands.